johnnydobbins/chiropractor/README.md

 Building
 --------

+To get started developing Chiropractor you must first run two commands to install all of the dependencies:

+    npm install
+    bower install

-In order to build the Chiropractor code you must run:
+In order to compile the Chiropractor code for release you must run:

 	grunt

 Which will generate `chiropractor.js` as well as `chiropractor.min.js` in the root of the project.
 Whenever you wish to run this command, please be sure to increment the version defined in `package.json` as well as `bower.json`.

 Tests
 -----